-If you are under age 72, retire under the Clergy Pension Plan, and receive compensation for work in the Episcopal Church, you may continue to receive your pension.
-However, the following Working While Pensioned rules must be met:
+If you are under age 72, retire under the Clergy Pension Plan, and work in The Episcopal Church in a position for which Assessments would be mandated, you may continue to receive your pension only if the following Working While Pensioned rules are met:

-- The compensation that you receive during a 12-month period, including housing (except for temporary housing as explained below), cannot exceed a threshold amount equal to 50% of the U.S. median compensation for full-time clergy.
-The applicable 2018 threshold is $38,250.
+- During a 12-month period, which begins when you start work after you have retired, the compensation and/or housing that you receive (except for temporary housing as explained below) cannot exceed a threshold amount equal to 50% of the U.S. median compensation for full-time clergy.
+The 2022 threshold is $41,700.

 - You cannot work for the same employer from which you retired, regardless of the amount of compensation that you will receive.

-If you do not meet all of these rules, your pension benefits will be suspended, and you will be considered to have returned to active ministry.
-You may, however, apply for an exception to the rules so that you may continue to receive your pension while working in the Episcopal Church for pay after retirement.
+If you do not meet all of these criteria, your pension benefits will be suspended, and you will be considered to have returned to active ministry.
+You may, however, apply for an exception to the rules so that you continue to receive your pension.
 You must meet the following requirements in order to receive an exception:

-- You must serve in a capacity with limited scope and compensation; and
+- you must serve in a capacity with limited scope and remuneration (in each case, as compared to all compensated Church work prior to retirement), and